217heidai/brook_server-docker/README.md

 ```

 # How to Upgrade
-1. stop and remove your existing brook container.
+1. stop and remove your existing brook_server container.
 2. setup a new brook_server container.

 ## ChangeLog